 The new rules are designed to level the playing field and ensure that creditors, who typically would have received very little of the money they were owed in the event of a company liquidation, are not short-changed as a result of a director’s misconduct.

 In the case of company insolvency, it is the job of the liquidator to firstly distribute the assets of a business, before reporting any evidence of unfit conduct to the Department of Business, Innovation and Skills.
 It is the liquidator’s job to act in the best interest of the company’s creditors.
-At Jameson, Smith & Co., our priorities are different.
+At Company Debt, our priorities are different.
 Our first responsibility is to you as the director of a limited company.
 We work to protect your interests in the event of insolvency and ensure you are not made personally liable for compensating your creditors.

 Your personal protection is our priority